Catherine Morris, BA, LLB, LLM

 - "Are Religions Inherently Violent?"
 Panel Presentation at "Tough Questions for Religions: A University of Victoria Forum," University of Victoria, January 27, 2009.

-"Ombuds as Shaper: The Many Faces of Ombudsing," 2006 Annual Conference of The Association of Canadian College and University Ombudspersons (ACCUO), May 17-20, 2006, Victoria, Canada. online (.pdf)
+- "Leadership and Ombudsmanship: Four Faces of Influence."
+May 19, 2006 Keynote Address at "Ombuds as Shaper: The Many Faces of Ombudsing," 2006 Annual Conference of The Association of Canadian College and University Ombudspersons (ACCUO), May 17-20, 2006, Victoria, Canada.
+Available online (.pdf)

 - "Media's Mediation and Other Matters: Faith-Based Dispute Resolution in Canada."
-Presentation to a meeting of the Alternative Dispute Resolution (ADR) Subsection, BC Branch, Canadian Bar Association, Vancouver, BC, Canada, January 25, 2006. online (.pdf)
+Presentation to a meeting of the Alternative Dispute Resolution (ADR) Subsection, BC Branch, Canadian Bar Association, Vancouver, BC, Canada, January 25, 2006.

 - "Four Pathways Towards Reconciliation," Hadyai Campus, Prince of Songkla University, Hadyai, Thailand, March 17, 2005.